 Dr. Nelson has lectured at veterinary conferences and meetings throughout the United States and internationally.
 He has authored, co-authored and edited a number of important guidelines including the American Heartworm Society’s Guidelines, several peer-reviewed papers and contributed to several textbooks on the subject of heartworm disease.
 His full C. V. is available upon request.

-Dr. Nelson has hosted his own radio show and appeared on other local television and radio broadcasts.
-He was awarded the 2002 Public Relations Award by the Texas Veterinary Medical Association for his work in establishing co-operative marketing television campaigns for local VMAs throughout the state of Texas.
-He has been quoted in numerous newspapers and magazines, most recently in the Chicago Tribune, the Desert Sun, the Atlanta Journal-Constitution, Cat Fancy and Animal Sheltering magazine.
+He has hosted his own radio show and appeared on other local television and radio broadcasts.
+He is a strong advocate of educating the public about veterinary medicine and was awarded the 2002 Public Relations Award by the Texas Veterinary Medical Association for his work in establishing co-operative marketing television campaigns for local VMAs throughout the state of Texas.
+He has been quoted in numerous newspapers and magazines, including the Chicago Tribune, the Desert Sun, the Atlanta Journal-Constitution, Cat Fancy and Animal Sheltering magazine.

 He developed the KNOW Heartworms campaign sponsored by Zoetis (formerly Pfizer Animal Health), the American Heartworm Society and the American Association of Feline Practitioners (AAFP) working in concert with then agency Germinder + Associates president Lea-Ann Germinder and the late Jim Richards, DVM, DACVIM representing AAFP.
 He also worked with Germinder and appeared via satellite media tour with Robert Wirtz, former Robert Wirtz, PhD, retired chief of the Entomology Branch of the Centers for Disease Control to discuss heartworm in dogs on behalf of Ceva Animal Health.